iimrudy/PrismaController/README.md

 # PrismaController 💎

-PrismaController is an open source project to execute commands on your tablet pc!
+PrismaController is an open source project to execute commands on your pc from other devices!

 ## Installation